 ~ Willys De Voll, Google My Business

-Want to learn more about local marketing best practices and the latest strategies for accelerating local?
-Some helpful resources:
+So, do you want to learn more about local marketing best practices and the latest strategies for accelerating local search optimization?
+Some helpful resources on local SEO tools: